rtanubra/FreeLancePro_Client/README.md

 Updates a single client object at flp_clients

-Requires a body with all optional values.
+Requires a body with all values.
 Only provide values to be updated

 <ul>
     <li>user_id *optional</li>